-BUCO Falling Film Chiller in use for cooling seafood (shrimps) and BUCO Heat Exchange Plates for heating
+BUCO Falling Film Water Chiller in use for cooling seafood (shrimps) and BUCO Heat Exchange Plates for heating

 Our BUCO Falling Film Chiller and BUCO Heat Exchange Plates support you in the use of your process in the processing of seafood through their high performance, high heat transfer coefficients (up to 2000 W/m² K), the easy cleaning possibility through smooth stainless steel surfaces.
 Cleaning during operation without loss of performance is possible.
 Manufactured entirely of stainless steel in compliance with the necessary hygiene requirements.

 The starting position